-Summary: The Bank of England’s (BoE) Term Funding Scheme (TFS) came to an end earlier this year.
+The Bank of England’s (BoE) Term Funding Scheme (TFS) came to an end earlier this year.
 As a brief recap, the scheme offered four year funding at the BoE Base Rate plus a fee to the banks and in turn, the banks were required to lend into the real economy (the fee was dependent upon the net lending of the bank).
 We previously wrote about the scheme here and here.

 The borrowing scheme has been hugely popular and as of April 2018, aggregate outstanding TFS drawings (cheap loans) made available to banks was £127bn.
 Net lending as a result of the TFS reached £68bn between September 2016 and December 2017.
 The largest users of the scheme were Lloyds, RBS, Nationwide and Barclays.
 Consequently, it wasn’t a surprise that because banks were funding via the TFS, ABS issuance experienced a significant decrease over the last two years, with lenders paying a relatively expensive 35-60 basis points for issuing 3-5 year RMBS senior AAA notes.